NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

 its `~CellMeasure.nc_external` method.

 .. code-block:: python
-   :caption: *Flag the cell measure as external and write teh field
+   :caption: *Flag the cell measure as external and write the field
              construct to a new file.*

    >>> area.nc_external(True)